 Before applying nematodes, contact the Region of Waterloo to request additional watering times.

-• You will need to provide your name, address, phone number and the nematode application date
+Provide your name, address, phone number and the planting date for the sod or seed.

-• next seven days = on your odd or even calendar day based on the last digit of your address number between 5:30 a.m. to 10 a.m. and 7 p.m. to 11 p.m.
-For example if your property address is 123 Water Street, you can water on odd days.
+7 to 14 days after planting – water from 5:30 to 10 a.m. and/or 7 to 11 p.m. on odd or even calendar dates based on the last digit of the property address.
+For example, if your property address is 123 Water Street, you can water on odd days.

 May 31 to September 30, if calling, request extension 3445.